 Relationships and Intimacy

-Human beings are sexual beings.
+Humans are sexual beings.
 We live, we love, we have intimate relationships and some of us will have children.
-Our spirits are nurtured through our relationships, and that includes relationships of a sexual nature.

 This doesn’t automatically change now that you or someone you care about has been diagnosed with Crohn’s disease or ulcerative colitis.
 There will be some concerns to discuss and issues that may require adjustment.